GuillaumeCld/interval_matrix_profile/README.md

 make
 ```

-## Running the experiments
+## Run the experiments

-The experiments are in the ~experiments/~ folder.
+The experiments are in the /experiments/ folder.
-The scripts to run the  experiments are in ~scripts/~, the ~all.sh~ run the scripts with the paper configuration.
+The scripts to run the experiments are in /scripts/, the /all.sh/ script run the scripts with the paper configuration.
 ```sh
 bash scripts/all.sh
 ```